-7.5.4 Performance Management Systems Learners will be able to:
+7.5.4 Performance Management Systems

 - (a) Discuss the role of, and use Information Communication Technology (ICT) and Digitization in performance management. - (b) Evaluate and recommend on suitable ICT systems which can facilitate effective performance management in organizations. - (c) Evaluate and advise management on suitable approaches that may be used to manage people issues when implementing a performance management system.